Another border crossing, but this time from Argentina to Bolivia, then on to Tupiza – let’s hope we get through…

 A little hesitant about riding a horse for half a day after ruining my back horse riding in 1985 in Egypt, decided that I’m not going to miss out, regardless…

-If you haven’t heard of Butch Cassidy and the Sundance Kid, check out this official film trailer of these two bandits from the late 1800s, which brought their story to life (although not historically accurate in every aspect).
+If you haven’t heard of Butch Cassidy and the Sundance Kid, check out this official film trailer in Free Trailer Archive of these two bandits from the late 1800s.
+Their story is brought to life, although not historically accurate in every aspect.

 Back then, Tupiza was a party town.
 Miners came from surrounding tin and silver mines to spend their hard-earned cash – a feast for these two outlaws that enjoyed fast money and fast women.